hamzasdr/hamzasdr/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

 <h1>About Me 📌</h1>

 - 👋 I am Hamza Sadder
-- 🔭 I have 1+ years of experince working as a software engineer
+- 🔭 I have 1+ years of experience working as a software engineer
 - 🌱 I am currently focusing on learning DSA and System Design
 - ⚡ In my free time I enjoy solving problems and learning new skills.
 <br />